kgisl/pythonFDP/units/glossary.md

 specifies an argument (or in some cases, arguments) that the function can accept.
 There are five kinds of parameter:

-positional-or-keyword: specifies an argument that can be passed either positionally or as a keyword argument.
-This is the default kind of parameter, for example foo and bar in the following: def func(foo, bar=None): ...
+**positional-or-keyword:** specifies an argument that can be passed either positionally or as a keyword argument.
+This is the default kind of parameter, for example foo and bar in the following:

+	def func(foo, bar=None):
+		...

-positional-only: specifies an argument that can be supplied only by position.
+**positional-only**: specifies an argument that can be supplied only by position.
 Python has no syntax for defining positional-only parameters.
-However, some built-in functions have positional-only parameters (e.g. abs()).
+However, some built-in functions have positional-only parameters (e.g. `abs()`).

 keyword-only: specifies an argument that can be supplied only